Mary Chinery-Hesse: Legacy

 From 2010 to 2013, she was a member of the Panel of the Wise, a consultative body of the African Union for West Africa and the board chairman for Zenith Bank, Ghana.

-She has accomplished a lot of firsts.
-In addition to being Ghana's first female Chancellor of the country's top university, Mrs. Chinery-Hesse "was the first African woman to attain the rank of Under-Secretary-General of the United Nations and the first African woman to be appointed Resident Coordinator of the UN System."
+She was the first African woman to become an Undersecretary-General of the United Nations and the first to become a UN Resident Coordinator.

 Awards and recognition

-Chinery-Hesse received the highest national award in Ghana the Order of the Star of Ghana under John Kufour's administration.
+Chinery-Hesse received the highest national award in Ghana the Order of the Star of Ghana.
 She was also awarded the Gusi Peace Prize for International Diplomacy and Humanitarianism in Manila, Philippines, on 24 November 2010.
-In 1991, the University of Ghana bestowed an Honorary Doctor of Law degree upon Mrs. Chinery-Hesse, making her the first female graduate of the University of Ghana to receive this prestigious honor.
-In November 2021, she was awarded an Honorary Doctorate by the University of London for her contributions to public service.
+In 1991, the University of Ghana bestowed an Honorary Doctor of Law degree upon Chinery-Hesse, making her the first female graduate of the University of Ghana to receive this prestigious honor.
+In November 2021 she was awarded an Honorary Doctorate by the University of London for her contributions to public service.

 Chinery-Hesse launched the Council on Foreign Relations-Ghana (CFR-Ghana) Memoirs Project Fund.
-The creation of the Fund satisfies one of the Council's primary goals, which was to support and encourage retired diplomats and other professionals to write books.
-The "Contemporary Issues in Foreign Policy Diplomacy and International Affairs" book, which was published by the CFR-Ghana, was released in Accra at the same time as the CFR-Ghana Memoirs Project Fund.
-It was a collection of essays derived from a series of symposia and online webinars hosted by the CFR-Ghana.

-The University of Ghana reappointed Mrs. Mary Chinery-Hesse as Chancellor.
-The University of Ghana's first female chancellor, Mrs. Chinnery-Hesse, was credited with reviving ties with the University of London, the university's former degree-granting partner.
-The appointment of Mrs. Chinery-Hesse is valid from 1 August 2023, through 31 July 2028.